akasumitlamba/prompt-refiner-extension/README.md

 # Prompt Refiner - Chrome Extension

 A powerful prompt engineering workspace that helps you create, manage, and test reusable prompt templates with Google Gemini AI.
+Works as a Chrome sidebar for easy access while browsing.

 ## Features

+🎨 **Sidebar Interface** - Works as a Chrome sidebar for easy access alongside your browsing

 ✨ **API Key Management** - Securely store your Google Gemini API key locally